Educating Healthcare Professionals

 By working together, we can develop an effective and culturally responsive curriculum that will equip future physicians to address the multifaceted but addressable issue of firearm injury and death.

-Take a look at our previous Collaborative Workshops on Firearm Injury Prevention Curriculum.
+Take a look at our previous Collaborative Workshops on Firearm Injury Prevention Curriculum held in Wisconsin and California.

 -